Note: You may also be interested in a CloneZilla-based Backup/Restore solution for Windows in Tutorial 89 which is much easier to implement.

 then you probably do not have a menu.lst file present.
 You can try booting back to Windows by typing in the grub4dos console:

 The target system should then boot to Windows correctly and you can fix the problem.

-You can also get to the grub4dos command prompt by typing P and then entering the password rmprepusb when prompted.
+You can also get to the grub4dos command prompt from within the grub4dos menu, by typing P and then entering the password rmprepusb when prompted.
 Then type C for the command prompt.